adriansanzzzz/Post-correspondence-problem-solver/README.md

 ```
 The solver will then search for a solution to the PCP with the provided letter pairs.
 If a solution is found, it will be printed to the screen.
 Otherwise, a message indicating that the PCP is not solvable will be printed.

-Adrian Sanz, for the subjet of Computational Models and Complexity of the Master in Computer Science of the University of Lleida.
+Adrian Sanz, for the subjet of Computational Models and Complexity of the bachelor in Computer Science of the University of Lleida.
 2023